paolobertani/microlang/README.md

 ```
 a = "text" // string
-b = 123 // number
+b = 123 // integer
+c = 12.3 // float
 ```

 Variables names are case sensitive.

 Allowed characters are `azAZ09_` variable name must not start with a number.

-Variable types are string or integer signed number.
+Variable types are string, integer signed number or float.

-Variable type is determined at first assignment.
+Variable type is determined at first assignment and cannot be changed later.

+Variable casting is done explicitly via `string`, `int` or `float` functions.

 String can be up to 1048576 characters long.

-Numbers must fit a 64 bit signed integer.
+Integers must fit a 64 bit signed integer.

+Float must fit a 64 bit double.

 &nbsp;